-Data classes means distinct data streams, such as realtime housekeeping telemetry, science data or playback data rather than different packet types within the same stream.
+1 Data classes means distinct data streams, such as realtime housekeeping telemetry, science data or playback data rather than different packet types within the same stream.

+2 Assignation of virtual channels to data types (i.e. real-time TM, playback, HPTM, CEL) is agreed with the Operator.

 The allocation of bandwidth to different virtual channels shall be modifiable during the mission.

-The capability shall be provided to transmit realtime telemetry data and deferred telemetry data simultaneously.
+The capability shall be provided to transmit realtime and deferred telemetry data simultaneously.

-Requestdriven telemetry source packets (e.g. telecommand verification packets) shall be routed to the originating source of the telecommand.

-1 The source can be either the ground or an onboard application process.
-In the case of telecommands released from an onboard schedule, the source is the ground.

-2 Onboard autonomous activities are reported to the ground segment using event report packets.

 Telemetry

-Telemetry design
+Telemetry data

-Telemetry data shall be provided, as defined for all mission phases, for the ground segment to determine the status of the spacecraft subsystems and payloads and to monitor the execution of nominal and anticipated contingency operations.
+Throughout all mission phases, engineering telemetry data shall be provided for the ground segment to determine the status, health and performance of the spacecraft subsystems and payloads and to monitor the execution of nominal and anticipated contingency operations, independently of telecommand history on-board actions or previous telemetry.

+This requirement covers the information to be telemetered for the purpose of both ground testing and in-flight operations.

 The data specified in requirement 5.3.1a shall include sensor readings, register readouts, equipment status (including power status), function status, reports of onboard events and actions taken by autonomous functions, and processor and memory autotest results.

 The data specified in requirement 5.3.1a shall be telemetred to the ground segment in a complete, unambiguous, and timely manner.